 - appearing as though your business is only a hobby

-- losing credibility (this is important in all businesses but especially for those in healthcare where trust is so vital)
+- losing credibility (this is important in all businesses but especially for those in healthcare and coaching where trust is so vital)

 If your homepage has all the essential elements, you can expect to:

 - attract the kinds of clients you love to work with